-1. Because of Siskiyou County's small population and population spread out in relatively small cities and towns over a large land area, juvenile crime trends remain sporadic and inconsistent.
-There are a few apartment complexes and mobile home parks in Yreka, and an outlying area with an influx of illegal marijuana grows, that continue to have a higher incidence of law enforcement calls for service, but there are really no identifiable areas that face a more significant public safety risk from juvenile crime than any other area.
+1. Because of Siskiyou County's small population relative to land area, and with the population spread out in relatively small cities and towns over a large land area, juvenile crime trends remain sporadic and inconsistent.
+There are a few apartment complexes and mobile home parks in the city Yreka, and an outlying rural area with an influx of illegal marijuana grows, that continue to have a higher incidence of law enforcement calls for service, but there are really no identifiable areas that face a more significant public safety risk from juvenile crime than any other area.
 At times, smaller isolated towns have had spikes in serious crimes, but the populations are too small to identify a trend.
-The need for detaining youth has declined continually to the point where the average of detained youth was consistently under ten in 2017 (In a juvenile detention facility built to house up to 40 youth) resulting in the closing of the juvenile hall.
-Our current average number of youth in custody is approximately 3 to 4 youth.
+The need for detaining youth has declined continually to the point where the average of detained youth was consistently under ten in 2017 in the juvenile detention facility, which was built to house up to 40 youth, resulting in the closing of the juvenile hall.
+The current average number of youths in custody has maintained at approximately 3 to 4 youth, but there were 8 youth in custody for a period of time in 2021.

-The priority is to remain responsive to the needs of youth and families throughout the county.
-To that end, the Probation Department is providing preventative services and appropriate informal interventions that assist youth and families before they might enter the court system and face wardship, including truancy reduction strategies.
+Remaining responsive to the needs of youth and families throughout the county is the priority.
+To that end, the Probation Department is providing preventative services and appropriate informal interventions, including truancy reduction strategies, that assist youth and families before they might enter the court system and face wardship.
 The Probation Department, along with school officials in multiple districts, recognized the efforts to reduce a significant truancy issue were not working in the past.
 Many truancy cases are linked to youth who were also under diversion or informal supervision by the probation department.
 Most truancy cases are in the largest city of Yreka, but several small towns also have significant truancy rates and little ability to intervene.

-The Probation Department's Truancy Reduction and Intervention Program (TRIP) and associated school referrals has been able to consistently bring up to 20 youth to our Court School that would have otherwise not attended school, and many have been transitioned back to their home district school.
-Multiple youth have been able to re-engage and attend school without further intervention.
-Although the Court School will be closing, the TRIP program staff will be actively working with schools to get truant youth to school and provide or refer to supportive services that address underlying causes of truancy.
+The Probation Department's Truancy Reduction and Intervention Program (TRIP) and associated school referrals were able to consistently bring up to 20 youth to our former Court School that would have otherwise not attended school, and many transitioned back to their home district school without further intervention.
+Since the Court School was discontinued in 2020, the department's Probation Resource Officers (PRO) are actively working with schools to get truant youth to school and provide or refer youth and families to supportive services that address underlying causes of truancy.